Manufacturing Jobs with Examples, Types, and Changes

 Construction is in its own category and is not considered manufacturing.
 New home builders are construction companies that build single-family homes.
 New home construction and the commercial real estate construction industry are significant components of gross domestic product.

 There are 12.839 million Americans in manufacturing jobs as of March 2020, the National Association of Manufacturers reported from the Bureau of Labor Statistics.
-In 2018, they earned $87,185 a year each.
+In 2019, they earned $88,406 a year each.
 This included pay and benefits.
-That's 21 percent more than the average worker, who earned $68,782 annually.

 U.S. manufacturing workers deserve this pay.
 They are the most productive in the world.
 That's due to increased use of computers and robotics.
 They also reduced the number of jobs by replacing workers.

-Yet, 89 percent of manufacturers are leaving jobs unfilled.
+Yet, 89% of manufacturers are leaving jobs unfilled.
 They can't find qualified applicants, according to a 2018 Deloitte Institute report.
 The skills gap could leave 2.4 million vacant jobs between 2018 and 2028.
 That could cost the industry $2.5 trillion by 2028.

 Manufacturers also face 2.69 million jobs to be vacated by retirees.
 Another 1.96 million are opening up due to growth in the industry.
 The Deloitte report found that manufacturers need to fill 4.6 million jobs between 2018 and 2028.